 For most mobile network operators (MNOs) it is not practical to build and run their own networks out into remote areas to connect communities and businesses.
 An alternative is the open access network, where all or part of the network becomes a shared asset between the local community who co-invest (either directly or through government) in it alongside a company that specialises in designing, building and operating shared communications and connectivity infrastructure.
 The infrastructure is then jointly leased to any number of network operators to run applications that suit rural and regional users.

 Shared network approaches are being widely adopted around the world and have the potential to improve 5G and 4G network reach and capacity in rural areas; as well as along major roads and railways, helping address the problem of black spots.
 They may also incorporate railway station buildings, bridges, elevated sections of track and other infrastructure as suitable sites for masts or radio units aimed at streets or trackside buildings.

-The role of neutral hosts
+The role of shared infrastructure providers

-The neutral host approach enhances competition, improves coverage and delivers reliable services for consumer and business users and works to bridge the rural and regional digital divide.
+This approach enhances competition, improves coverage and delivers reliable services for consumer and business users and works to bridge the rural and regional digital divide.
 This is vital as the nation and its economy move further towards one built around digital access.

 Whether it’s improved mobile broadband across paddocks, the ability to make phone calls without hitting black spots or new innovations like smart farm machinery, rural communications and connectivity has never been more important.